dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/quickguide-designer/accessibility.md

 #### Principles

 Accessibility affects all users, not just those with stereotypical disabilities.
-The extra work that may be required to ensure good accessibility in DNB applications and services will be
+The extra work that may be required to ensure good accessibility in DNB applications and services will be woth it.

+Remember - test for accessibility early in the design process.

 ## WCAG (Web Content and Accessibility Guide)

-The four main tenets of the WCAG 2.0 are:
+The four main tenets of the WCAG 2.1 are:

 - Perceivable
 - Operable